the-scouts/por/src/por/expected/chapter-4.exp.rst

 Rule 4.69 Fundraising and the Law
 ---------------------------------
 a.
-All fundraising undertaken on behalf of the Movement must be carried out as prescribed by the law for the time being in force.
+All fundraising undertaken on behalf of the Movement must be carried out as prescribed by the law.
 This will include those regulations governing house to house collections, street collections, lotteries, gaming, children and young persons.
 Details can be

-   obtained from the Fundraising Section of the Scouts website. `http://scouts.org.uk/what-wedo/fundraising <http://scouts.org.uk/what-wedo/fundraising>`__.
+   obtained from the Fundraising section of the Scouts website. `https://www.scouts.org.uk/volunteers/running-things-locally/grants-and-funds-for-your-local-group/fundraising-support/ <https://www.scouts.org.uk/volunteers/running-things-locally/grants-and-funds-for-your-local-group/fundraising-support/>`__

 Rule 4.70 Lotteries and Gaming
 ------------------------------